data-gymnasia/courses/content/numerical-computing/content.md

 :::

     pre(julia-executable)
       |

     x-quill

 ---
 > id: solution-21

-*Solution*.
-We can follow the same approach, but we don't have to use any constraints:
+*Solution.* We can follow the same approach, but we don't have to use any constraints:

     pre(julia-executable)
       | using JuMP, Ipopt
       |
       | A = [1 2; 2 5; 4 5]
       | model = Model(with_optimizer(Ipopt.Optimizer, print_level=0))
       | @variable(model,m)